IWF Wrestling Featured in Nutley Journal Newspaper (December

 IWF Wrestling School teaches hopefuls all the right

-(WEST PATERSON, NJ)- How in the bruising blazes is Tony Torres
+(WEST PATERSON, NJ)- How in the bruising blazes is Tony Torres ever going to

 "He's gonna die!"